cookiecutter/cookiecutter/docs/advanced/local_extensions.rst

 Local Extensions
 ----------------

-*New in Cookiecutter 2.1*

-A template may extend the Cookiecutter environment with local extensions.
+A template may extend the Cookieninja environment with local extensions.
 These can be part of the template itself, providing it with more sophisticated custom tags and filters.

 To do so, a template author must specify the required extensions in ``cookiecutter.json`` as follows: